RandomComputerUser/FancyLighting/ModCallAPI.md

 ﻿# Fancy Lighting Mod.Call() API

-If the call arguments do not match any valid pattern or an exception occurs, null is returned.
+If an exception occurs, the exception object is returned.
+If the call arguments do not match any valid pattern, null is returned.
 Otherwise, the return value depends on the command.

 ### AddCustomTileLighting